zakipauzi/hologram-101/README.md

 * Open the Scene "Main"
 * Go to File > Build settings
 * Add Open Scenes into the Windows
-* Select Universal Windows Platform on the left and click "Switch PLatform"
+* Select Universal Windows Platform on the left and click "Switch Platform"
 * Ensure "Unity C# Projects" is ticked
 * Click on Build
-* In the root folder, create a folder called "App" and build the solution there.
+* In the root folder, create a folder called "App" and build the solution there

 ## Deployment